SODIUM CHLORIDE- sodium chloride injection, solution, concentrate

 Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum at greater than 4 to 5 mcg/kg/day accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.

-Animal reproduction studies have not been conducted with sodium chloride.
+Animal reproduction studies have not been conducted with 23.4% Sodium Chloride Injection, USP.
 It is also not known whether sodium chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Sodium chloride should be given to a pregnant woman only if clearly needed.

 An evaluation of current literature revealed no clinical experience identifying differences in response between elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.